Reaching a plateau in your business? Reignite growth

-But then maybe a decision blows up in an unexpected way, or perhaps a customer stuns the organization with a large return of a new product.
+But then maybe a decision blows up unexpectedly, or perhaps a customer stuns the organization with a large return of a new product.
 Why?
 Because what worked for an organization in the startup and growth phases no longer cuts it for an organization evolving into a mature enterprise.

 So what does cut it?
-We’ve identified seven critical factors for organizations to successfully navigate the transition.
+We’ve identified seven critical steps for organizations to navigate the transition successfully.
 As you’ll see, the unifying theme among all of them is the need to transition from a people-centered to a more process-oriented organization.

-Defining individuals’ roles and responsibilities in key business processes
+1. Clearly define individual roles and responsibilities in your business processes.

 As organizations mature, business processes grow and evolve.
 The inevitable added complexity brings with it inefficiencies and waste that quickly gum up the works.
 Questioning the effectiveness of key processes and how they affect employees and customers should be reviewed on a regular basis.
 Responsibility matrices such as the RACI (Responsible, Accountable, Consulted, Informed) model and other tools can help organizations identify key decisions and processes.
 They also help dynamically define roles and responsibilities as those processes change and multiply.

-Establishing key performance indicators (kpi) for critical processes
+2. Establish key performance indicators (KPI) for critical processes.

 The KPIs we’re talking about go well beyond sales, profitability, income, and the like, which are already tracked in monthly financials.
 Such metrics might work for a small startup, but you can’t effectively monitor the intricacies of a growth-to-mature company with basic financial KPIs.